department-of-veterans-affairs/vets-website/content/pages/employment/index.md

   - url: http://www.dol.gov/veterans/hireaveteran
     title: Hire a Veteran
     description: Post jobs and commit to hiring qualified Veterans.
-secondarylinkstitle: "Explore other ways to start a career."
+secondarylinkstitle: "Explore other ways to start a career"
 secondarylinks:
   - url: /employment/job-seekers/start
     title: Start or Grow Your Business